initia-labs/initia-registry/_api/README.md

 This repository contains scripts to deploy static files from the `_api/dist` directory.
 The scripts perform the following tasks:

-1. Copy original files to the `dist` directory.
+1. Copy the original files to the `dist` directory.
 2. Update URLs in `chain.json` and `assetlist.json` files.
 3. Aggregate `chain.json` files into a single `chains.json` file by extracting specific properties.